Filter Results (582)

 - Sales tracking: Track and monitor the quantity of stock sold over a period of time and capture the performance of your sales team.

 - Discount management: Work with different types of promo codes and reward programmes to offer certain discounts to customers and boost your sales.

 - Barcode scanning: Scan products using their barcodes and/or similar tags and track the in and out movement of items from the shop.

 - Electronic signature (also known as e-signature): Sign documents digitally within the system to save time and paper.

 - Expectations from the POS: These solutions are offered at varying price ranges.
 It's easier to select a solution if you know your requirements in terms of features, functions, budget, and services.
 Buyers should consider the requirements of their staff and customers.
 It would be also advisable to anticipate your future needs, so that you can check whether the shortlisted vendor offers those features or not.

 - Software usability: The high employee turnover in the industry in one reason why you need to ensure that the POS software is easy to learn and use for all your staff.
 Ease of usability allows new and existing employees to use the POS soon after training.
 This makes it essential to test the usability and learning curve of a solution, which can be done through free trials and demos.

-Relevant point of sale software trends
+Relevant POS software trends

 - POS systems get the AI upgrade: We know that better data and analytics result in better business decisions.
 These days, POS systems are becoming intelligent as software enabled with artificial intelligence (AI) can capture data points about customers, sales, modes of payment, stock reordering speed, etc. This provides vital insights into what customers are buying and buying frequency.
 It can help retailers plan their purchases, segment customers, and make smarter marketing decisions.
 AI also enables POS systems to highlight any fraudulent transactions.